Kyrncion/Kyrncion/README.md

 </div>

 </p>
-<div size='25px' align="center"> Hi!
-My name is Jack.
+<div size='25px' align="center"> My name is Jack.
 Thank You for taking the time to view my GitHub Profile.
 </div>

 <h2> About Me </h2>